 As a marketer, it’s troubling to know that only a small percentage of your total visitors will convert from online advertising – especially with tight budgets.
 Retargeting can be one of the most cost-effective forms of advertising to help increase your conversion rates.

-To ensure your retargeting ads are primed to drive results, we have put together a list of best practices to boost performance:
+Retargeting is simply an advertising technique used by marketers to display ads to people who have previously visited their website.
+To ensure your retargeting ads are primed to drive results, we have put together a list of best practices to boost performance.

 1. Test Different Ad Sizes